clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 if (process.env.NODE_ENV !== "production") {
   assert(
     !(!props["aria-label"] && !props["aria-describedby"]),
-    "Modal requires an accessible name provided by either the aria-labelledby or aria-label prop" );
+    "ModalDialog requires an accessible name provided by either the aria-labelledby or aria-label prop" );
 }
 ```